 You may use chitting to encourage early growth, speed development of marketable tubers, and perhaps increase yields.
 Warm tubers to 65° in the dark for about two weeks, then spread them out with most of the eyes facing up in a warm place (60–70°) with medium light intensity for about two weeks.
 This stimulates strong stubby sprouts at the bud end that are not easily broken off.

 Potatoes grow in any well-drained fertile soil.
-Work in compost or aged manure.
-Using uncomposted manure, lime or wood ash the year of planting will increase the incidence of scab.
+Work in compost or aged manure, or try our house-blended Turbo-Tuber fertilizer, specially formulated to meet the needs of the potato plant.
+Incidence of scab increases with use of uncomposted manure, lime or wood ash the year of planting.
 Turn new ground the year before and plant with a rye/vetch cover crop.
 Rotate potatoes (and other Solanaceae family members: tomatoes, peppers and eggplants) with other plant families in at least a 3-year or, preferably, a 4-year rotation.

 Small tubers planted whole are less sensitive to seed piece decay than cut pieces.
 You can cut large tubers into pieces of two ounces or more, about the size of an egg, with at least two eyes.
 Many varieties have eyes clustered at one end, so be sure to distribute eyes evenly when cutting.
 Fingerling eyes spiral the length of the tuber so you may cut them into discs or wedges.
+Consider treating cut seed with Myco Seed Treatment.
 To reduce the risk of seed piece decay, either cut and plant in one operation or condition the cut seed pieces at 55–60° and 90% humidity for 3–4 days.
 Covering pieces with damp burlap bags or towels is a way to maintain humidity levels.

 Cultivation and Hilling